ChargePi/ChargePi-go/docs/client/installing-libraries.md

-# Installing libraries
+# 💻 Installing libraries

 ## Read before continuing

 The process of installing the dependencies was automated by creating a [script](../install-dependencies.sh) for installing the necessary dependencies.
 The script has only one argument: weather or not you want to install Go on your device.
-It is recommended you use this if you do not want to configure anything.
+It is recommended you use this if you do not want to (re)configure anything.

 Usage: